jLSumner/BizShop/README.md

 | VPS (Vultr / DigitalOcean) | A$12–18/mo | Recommended for always-on production |
 | Shared hosting (Node.js) | A$8–20/mo | Budget option |

-For SSL, use [Let's Encrypt](https://letsencrypt.org/) with Certbot — free.

 ---

 ## GST and tax invoices